kittykatattack/learningPixi/README.md

   renderer.render(stage);
 }

 ```
 When you run this code, the cat will move down and to the right at one
 pixel per frame:

 ![Moving sprites](/examples/images/screenshots/16.png)

-To make the cat move to the right, give it a `vx` value of -1.
+What if you want to make the cat move in a different direction?
+To make the cat move to the left, give it a `vx` value of -1.
 To make
 it move up, give the cat a `vy` value of -1.
+To make the cat move
+faster, give it larger `vx` and `vy` values, like 3, 5, -2, or -4.

 You'll see ahead how modularizing a sprite's velocity with `vx` and
 `vy` velocity properties helps with keyboard and mouse pointer